iligashi/Poliklinika/README.md

 # Poli Klinika Drenas Website

-A modern website for Poli Klinika in Drenas, Kosovo.
+A modern website for a Poliklinik.
 Built with React and Tailwind CSS.

 ## Features